aarontran/snr-filaments/rsch-notes-fall.md

 shock.

 Maybe: define metrics for various regimes
-* When do we see a thin rin within 10 arcsec of shock, in the radio?
+* When do we see a thin rim within 10 arcsec of shock, in the radio?
 * When is the said thin rim just a thin bump (minimum behind shock about 80%)